-The Western Christian Church Year consists of two cycles of feasts and holy days: one is dependent upon the movable date of Easter Day; the other upon the fixed date of December 25, Christmas Day.
+The Western Christian church year consists of two cycles of feasts and holy days.
+One is based on the movable date of Easter Day and the other on the fixed date of Christmas Day, December 25.

-Advent begins on the fourth Sunday before Christmas and is the start of the liturgical year in the Roman Rite of the Catholic Church, the Western Rite of the Orthodox Church, and the Anglican, Lutheran, Moravian, Presbyterian, and Methodist churches.
-In other traditions, Advent begins on the sixth Sunday before Christmas.
+Advent begins on the fourth Sunday before Christmas.
+It is the start of the liturgical year in the Roman Rite of the Catholic Church, the Western Rite of the Orthodox Church, and other denominations.
+In some traditions, Advent begins on the sixth Sunday before Christmas.

-Many Christian churches observe Advent as a season of expectant waiting and preparation for the celebration of Jesus’s birth at Christmas and also His return at the second coming.
-The term comes from the Latin adventus, or “coming,” a translation of the Greek parousia, commonly referring to the second coming of Christ.
-Customs include keeping an Advent calendar, lighting a wreath, special daily devotions, and setting up Christmas decorations.
+Many Christian churches observe Advent as a season of waiting and preparing to celebrate Jesus’s birth at Christmas and also His return.
+The term comes from the Latin adventus, or “coming.”
+Customs include keeping an Advent calendar, lighting wreaths, special daily devotions, and setting up Christmas decorations.

-Christmas is an annual festival marking the birth of Jesus Christ.
-Usually observed on December 25 on the Gregorian calendar, it’s a public holiday in many nations and celebrated by billions worldwide, both religiously by Christians and culturally by non-Christians.
-Some Eastern Christian churches celebrate on December 25 of the older Julian calendar, which is January 7 on the Gregorian calendar.
+This annual festival marks the birth of Jesus Christ.
+Usually observed on December 25 of the Gregorian calendar, it’s a public holiday in many nations.
+Billions of people worldwide celebrate Christmas, both religiously and culturally.
+Some Eastern Christian churches celebrate it December 25 of the Julian calendar (January 7 on the Gregorian calendar).

 Christmas traditions worldwide are a mix of pre-Christian, Christian, and secular.
-In one of the best known, a figure variously called Santa Claus, Father Christmas, Saint Nicholas, or Christkind is said to bring gifts to children during the Christmas season.
-Other traditions include exchanging gifts and cards, Christmas music and caroling, lighting a Christingle (“Christ Light,” a symbolic candle), special church services, a feast, and decorations including Christmas trees, lights, nativity scenes, wreaths, mistletoe, and holly.
+In one of the best known, a figure called Santa Claus, Father Christmas or Saint Nicholas is said to bring gifts to children.
+Other customs include exchanging gifts and cards, Christmas music and caroling, special church services and a feast.
+Decorations include Christmas trees, lights, nativity scenes, wreaths, mistletoe and holly.

-Epiphany (also called Theophany or Three Kings Day) is a Christian feast celebrating the revelation of God to humankind, embodied in the person of Jesus Christ.
-The feast originated in the Eastern Christian churches, and included Christ’s birth, the visit of the three Magi to see him in Bethlehem, and his life up until his baptism in the Jordan River by John the Baptist.
-It was initially based on and viewed as a fulfillment of the Jewish Feast of Lights, on January 6.
-Western churches associate Epiphany with the Magi’s journey to the infant Jesus, while the Eastern churches associate the day with Christ’s baptism and the Armenian Orthodox Church celebrates his nativity.
+Epiphany (also Theophany or Three Kings Day) celebrates God’s revelation to humans in Jesus Christ.
+Originating in the Eastern Christian church, the feast included Christ’s birth, his visit from the three Magi in Bethlehem, and his life until his baptism in the Jordan River.
+Epiphany was initially based on and seen as a fulfillment of the Jewish Feast of Lights, on January 6.
+Western churches associate the feast with the Magi’s journey to the infant Jesus.
+Eastern churches celebrate Christ’s baptism and the Armenian Orthodox Church, his birth.

-Shrove Tuesday is the day before Ash Wednesday (the first day of Lent), taking place in February or March.
-The name “Shrove” comes from the old middle English word “shrive,” meaning “absolve.”
-It was the day of self examination, when people went to confession to repent of wrongdoing before Lent began.
+Shrove Tuesday is the day before Ash Wednesday (the first day of Lent), falling in February or March.
+The name “Shrove” comes from the old middle English “shrive,” meaning “absolve.”
+It was the day of self examination, when people went to confession to repent of wrongdoing before Lent.

-In a number of countries, the day is known as Mardi Gras (French for “Fat Tuesday”) and celebrated with a carnival and feasting on rich foods for one last day before the Lenten season of fasting begins.
-In Commonwealth countries and Ireland, the day is known as Pancake Tuesday or Pancake Day.
-The name comes from the old English custom of preparing for Lent by using up the fattening ingredients in the house, often eggs and milk, by making pancakes
+In a number of countries, the day is known as Mardi Gras (French for “Fat Tuesday”).
+Believers celebrate Mardi Gras with a carnival and feast on rich foods for one last day before Lenten fasting begins.
+In Commonwealth countries and Ireland, the day is called Pancake Tuesday or Pancake Day.
+This name comes from the old English custom of making pancakes to use up eggs, milk and other fattening ingredients before Lent.

 For Western churches, Ash Wednesday marks the beginning of Lent, the 40-day (excluding Sundays) period of prayer, self-denial, and repentance leading up to Easter.
 The name Ash Wednesday derives from the traditional rite in the priest places ashes on the forehead of worshippers in the shape of a cross, accompanied by the words, “Remember that you are dust, and to dust you shall return.”